 Does best in home with a good-sized, fenced, outdoor area that can be used for training, playing and the other normal dog needs.

-As with any breed of dog, it is recommended that interactions between pets and children should always be supervised.
+As with any breed of dog, interactions between pets and children should always be monitored by a parent or other adult.

 Belgian Sheepdogs are not recommended for senior owners or sedentary environments due to high exercise needs.